 - Continue to work with Summit Stage to introduce and manage a microtransit pilot program.
 Implement a system for micro-transit scheduling and dispatch tools. - Identify the best locations for micro-transit pick-up and drop-off.
 Consider as high-demand areas where micro-transit can operate efficiently, including the downtown core and near Main Street and Summit Boulevard. - 3.
 Establish metrics to assess the effectiveness of micro-transit in the Town of Frisco.
 Consider adapting pick-up and drop-off points after the west Main Street expansion is complete, based on user feedback and changing needs. - 4.
 Improve sidewalks, crosswalks, and lighting to ensure safe access to bus stops and micro-transit hubs.

-Prioritize in downtown, at the East Gateway, along Summit Boulevard,
+Prioritize in downtown, at the East Gateway, along Summit Boulevard, and at connections to

-- and at connections to regional trails such as Belford Street.
+- regional trails such as Belford Street.
 Consider coordination with Xcel Energy.
+All street light improvements and replacements must be dark sky compliant.

 - 5. Promote Transit Oriented

 Development (TOD) and affordable

 housing in the Gateway District.

 Update land use ordinances in the

 East Gateway to align with local and

 regional transit strategies.
 Identify

 financing solutions, such as RAISE

 grants and funding through the

 federal Transit-Oriented Development

 Planning Program for improving

 and constructing multimodal

 infrastructure.
 Evaluate opportunities

 for mixed use development at and

 around the Frisco Transit Center.